Kevin Kurányi: VfB Stuttgart

 In 1997, Kurányi moved to Germany, enlisting at VfB Stuttgart's B youth team.
 After playing a few games in the Germany national under-21 football team, he signed his first professional contract for VfB in 2001.

 Following on from his 33 matches and 10 goals for the amateur team, Kurányi played 99 matches for VfB Stuttgart's professional team, scoring 40 goals.
 He also took part in 22 European team championship games, scoring 10 goals.
 In the 2002–03 season of the Bundesliga, he was the top German goal-scorer and one of the main reasons for Stuttgart's second-place finish in the league.
 That year, VfB and its "Junge Wilde" ("young wild ones"), comprising Timo Hildebrand, Andreas Hinkel, Alexander Hleb, Philipp Lahm, Imre Szabics and Kurányi, delighted Stuttgart fans with superb attacking football.

 Schalke 04

 Kurányi left Stuttgart during the 2005 summer transfer window to join Schalke, signing to 2009–10.
-At Gelsenkirchen, he finished top goalscorer for the team from 2005–08, while the team achieved three consecutive UEFA Champions League berths.
+At Gelsenkirchen, he finished top goalscorer for the team from 2005 to 2008, while the team achieved three consecutive UEFA Champions League berths.

 On 15 April 2008, Kurányi scored four goals in Schalke's 5–0 win over Energie Cottbus in a league match, the other being an own goal.
 Three days earlier, incidentally, Schalke were beaten 5–1 at Werder Bremen, with Kurányi also netting.